Wintellect/MSLearn/Introduction to Git/includes/7-branch-and-merge.md

 ## Summary

-In this unit, you learned how to create branches and how to merge them.
+In this lesson, you learned how to create branches and how to merge them.
 You learned about:

 - [`git branch`](https://git-scm.com/docs/git-branch), which creates a branch
 - [`git checkout`](https://git-scm.com/docs/git-checkout), which switches to a branch, and [`git checkout -b`](https://git-scm.com/docs/git-checkout) which creates a branch *and* switches to it
 - [`git merge`](https://git-scm.com/docs/git-merge), which combines branches

-In the next unit, you learn how to simplify history using `merge --squash` or `rebase --interactive`, and how to resolve merge conflicts.
+In the next lesson, you learn how to resolve merge conflicts, which occur when changes made by two or more developers overlap.